Hemodynamic Surveillance

 United States

-Validated on the largest US critical care dataset to prove statistical significance.
+Retrospective evaluation on US critical care dataset for statistical power.

 VitalDB